Sodabeh-Taherpanah/react-tips-example/interview_javascript.md

 To avoid hoisting, you can run javascript in strict mode by using “use strict”

+*pure functions**
+Pure functions are functions that accept an input and returns a value without modifying any data outside its scope(Side Effects).
+Benefits of Pure Functions:

+    Easier to test:
+    Predictability: the function's behavior is predictable and doesn't affect the external environment.
+    Reusability: They can be reused in different contexts. same as redux reducer.

+function add(a, b) {
+  return a + b;
+}
+console.log(add(2, 3)); // Always returns 5 ,This function is pure because it doesn't depend on or modify anything outside of it, and it consistently returns the same result for the same inputs.

+let count = 0;

+function increment() {
+  count++;
+  return count;
+}
+console.log(increment()); // Impure, modifies external 'count'

+function impure(arg) {
+  let f = finalR.s _ arg
+} //this  isn’t a pure function because it didn’t return a value function impure(arg) {
+  return finalR.s _ 3
+}//is impure, though it didn’t affect any external state, its output return finalR.s _ 3 isn't dependent on the input arg.

 **IIFE**

 An Immediately Invoked Function  is a function that runs as soon as it is defined.